Unboxed-Software/solana-course/content/pda-sharing.md

+---
-# PDA Sharing
+title: PDA Sharing

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Explain the security risks associated with PDA sharing
 - Derive PDAs that have discrete authority domains
 - Use Anchor’s `seeds` and `bump` constraints to validate PDA accounts
+---

 # TL;DR